 Reminders - This opportunity, listed in the last CZ-Mail, is still available:

 - §319 Grants - MassDEP is seeking proposals for the §319 Nonpoint Source Pollution Competitive Grants Program to fund comprehensive projects that address nonpoint sources of pollution affecting water quality.
-For details, see the Request for Responses on the Comm-PASS website.
-Search for document number "BRP 2013-03."
 For more information about past §319 projects, see MassDEP's website.
 Proposals are due by May 31.

 Community Rating System Manual - The Community Rating System Coordinators Manual has been updated for 2013.
 The Community Rating System (CRS) rewards communities that are doing more than meeting the minimum National Flood Insurance Program requirements to help citizens prevent or reduce flood losses.
 The CRS also provides an incentive for communities to initiate new flood protection activities.
 This manual is a guidebook for the CRS and provides criteria for CRS classification.

 Coastal Climate Adaptation Planning Tools - The Ecosystem-Based Management (EBM) Tools Network has released Tools for Coastal Climate Adaptation Planning: A Guide for Selecting Tools to Assist with Ecosystem-based Climate Planning, a guide designed to assist practitioners responsible for understanding and preparing for climate-related effects on ecosystems.
 The guide focuses on software and web-based applications that leverage geospatial information to help professionals account for the health and well-being of ecosystems and human communities in projects and plans.